TomPrete/nps_workshop/README.md

 __Great!__ We’re only getting the data that we want.
 But wait…don’t we want to display each National Park on the Screen?

-### Getting our National Park Data to Display on the Screen.
+## Release 2:  Displaying National Parks on the screen or in the DOM (Document Object Model).

 Now that we have only the data that we want from each National Park and we’ve assigned all the National Parks to a variable called `cleanData` we can loop through the `cleanData` and display each National Park on the screen (or DOM).